NNT UNIFORMS COVID-19 UPDATES

 Workwear Group is the parent company of the NNT Uniforms, Hard Yakka and KingGee brands.

-We can assure you that we are open, trading and committed to keeping you informed of the situation at hand while imposing as little impact on your business as possible.
+We can assure you that despite the new restrictions, we are open, trading and committed to keeping you informed of the situation at hand while imposing as little impact on your business as possible.

 Doug Swan | Group General Manager | Workwear Group